 Chronic Fatigue and Diet: Advice from a Clinical Dietitian

-Active Ability’s clinical dietitians talk about how to modify your diet to manage fatigue and help ensure you experience the best possible quality of life.
+Active Ability’s NDIS dietitians talk about how to modify your diet to manage fatigue and help ensure you experience the best possible quality of life.

 Eat a healthy, balanced diet to boost energy

 If you’ve been diagnosed with chronic fatigue syndrome (CFS) or suspect you have it, eating a healthy, balanced diet will support energy production and ensure your nutritional requirements are met.
 In turn, this can help with symptom management.

 Please note the amounts recommended below are for Australian adults.
 Children, teenagers, breastfeeding mums and older adults have special dietary needs.
 More information is available here.